Adnan Sami: Film composer

+Illness and weight loss

 In 2005, he suffered from lymphoedema and developed an abscess in the knee, which interrupted his career.

 In 2006, he took a sabbatical and reportedly lost 130 kg.
-He came back in April 2007 with the album Kisi Din.
-In 2007, he sang the soundtrack "Dil Kya Kare" from the Hindi film Salaam-e-Ishq: A Tribute to Love and "Noor-e-Khuda" from My Name Is Khan.
-He was also one of the guest judges on the Sa Re Ga Ma Pa Challenge 2007.

-He has composed film music for several other Hindi films, including Lucky: No Time for Love, Yeh Raaste Hain Pyar Ke, Dhamaal, 1920, Chance Pe Dance, Mumbai Salsa, Khubsoorat, Sadiyaan, Shaurya and several others.
+As a concert pianist

 As a classical concert pianist, Sami has given solo performances before royalty such as the King of Sweden and King Hussein of Jordan.
 He has performed before heads of state and governments such as President Mitterrand of France, the President of the United Arab Emirates, the President and Prime Minister of India, the President and Prime Minister of Pakistan, the President and Prime Minister of Kazakhstan, the Prime Minister of Kyrgyzstan, the Prime Minister of Sweden and Princess Christina of Sweden.
 Adnan has performed for music festivals to sold-out stadiums of his solo concert tours all over the world in over forty countries.

+Composing for events

 Sami wrote a song for India during the 2003 Cricket World Cup.
 The video of this song captures the nationalistic spirit of competition, depicting Adnan performing with the Indian cricket team with guest appearances from Indian film stars like Amitabh Bachchan, Abhishek Bachchan, Fardeen Khan and Kareena Kapoor.

-His work has associated him with prominent people from the Indian film and music industry.

-On 15 December 2002, BBC World Service celebrated 70 years of broadcasting by organizing a worldwide live concert with artists representing different parts of the world who performed before a global audience via satellite.
-Sami was chosen to represent India.

-In the summer of 2003, Sami became the only musical artist from the entire Asian region to have sold out Wembley Stadium in London for two nights in a row; this was recorded in the Limca Book of World Records (Asia's equivalent to the West's Guinness Book of World Records).
-He did this again in 2005, 2008, and 2012.